admin-remix/adminremix-cli/examples/user-sync-with-cron.md

-# Example - Sync with Cron
+# Example - User Sync with Cron

+The following example will create/update users from `User-Update.csv` file.
+The `Map.json` file will be used to map the columns from these custom columns to AssetRemix fields.
+The program will use the provided cron expression to schedule and run in a loop.

 _Note: The program will not end and will wait for next interval._